Kindergarten is an exciting time for kids and parents alike — but it can also be a stressful time filled with lots of questions.

 Is my child ready for kindergarten?

 Officially, kids have to be at least 5 years old on or before Sept.
-1, 2021, to enter kindergarten, but that’s not the only requirement.
+1, 2022, to enter kindergarten.

-You can find a full list of what’s needed to start kindergarten in the MISD’s kindergarten skills checklist.
+You can find a helpful list of items of what’s needed to have a successful start to kindergarten by reviewing the MISD kindergarten entry packet.

-Most kindergartens will evaluate students before admitting them.
-Parents of children who have the required skills but are under the age 5 by Sept.
+Parents of children who are under the age 5 by Sept.
 1 but who will be 5 by Dec.
-1, 2021, may also opt their child in early by reaching out to the school of their choice, according to Farina.
+1, 2022, may also opt their child in early by reaching out to the school of their choice in writing, according to Farina.

-“One of the best resources of info is to go onto the district website and the easiest way to get that is through the MISD website,” Farina says.
-“Every school in Macomb County is listed there, so that’s the first place I would start to find information on their local district, contact information and enrollment requirements.”
+“One of the best resources for information is to go onto the local district website and the easiest way to get to that is through the MISD website,” Farina says.
+“Every school in Macomb County is listed there, so that’s the first place to find information on your local district, contact information and enrollment requirements.”

-The actual enrollment process typically varies from district to district, but many offer online enrollment and most will require a copy of the student’s birth certificate and immunization record.
+The actual enrollment process typically varies from district to district, but many offer online enrollment and all will require a copy of the student’s birth certificate and immunization record.

-In addition, by law, parents will need to make a physical appearance at the school with proof of their identification — no matter if they are attending in person or online.
+In addition, by law, parents will need to make a physical appearance at the school with proof of their identification — no matter if their child is attending in person or virtually.

 The enrollment timeline